Osama-Yusuf/Git-New-Repo/README.md

 rm -f git_hub.sh
 ```

-Then execute the script and let it do all the work:
+Then execute the script inside desired directory and let it do all the work:

 ```
-git-pusher
+pusher
 ```
 or
 ```